TMHSDigital/Model_Context_Protocol_For_Dummies/research-2.md

 Some functional limitations in the Monday.com API would affect the MCP implementation:

-1. **Column-Specific Updates**: Currently, the Monday.com API does not support creating updates on specific columns, only on the item itself[3].
+1. **Column-Specific Updates**: Currently, the Monday.com API does not support creating updates on specific columns, only on the item itself.
 This limits the ability to implement column-focused MCP tools.

 2. **Complex Mutations**: Some operations that are simple in the UI might require multiple API calls when implemented through MCP tools.